Kos Island

 Kos city is still the protagonist of the island’s nightlife.
 Among the narrow streets of the city you will find lots of places where you can spend an aperitif evening, but also a very popular nightclub that also hosts famous DJs.

 After midnight the heart of Kos city nightlife is definitely Bar Street, a street in the center that is populated above all by very young people.
-There are many clubs with very high music and the range of shots at a good price varies.
+There are many clubs with very loud music and the range of shots at a good price varies.

 In the alleys of the old city, instead, there are several bars offering more peaceful evenings, where live musicians often perform and are frequented by more adult people.